Ginner/passphrase/README.md

 You can gauge the list with something like `$ cat wordlist.txt | tail -n 8000 | head -n 40` to see 40 words somewhere in the middle of the file.

+## Contributing
+The script is intended to be short and easily auditable.

+I'll be tremendously grateful for any contribution, however, the transparency of the program is paramount in my opinion.
+I will be hesitant to excessively complicate the program in order to safeguard against a theoretical attack.

+**The script has to remain easily auditable, even by a bash novice like myself.
+I find this paramount for the trust in the function it provides.**

 ## Disclaimers

 ### Security